Allen West (politician): Chairman of the Texas Republican Party

 Shortly after West's election the party adopted the slogan "We are the storm", a phrase also used by believers in the QAnon conspiracy theory, which West characterized as a quotation from a poem which he declined to identify.
-On December 11, 2020, after the Supreme Court of the United States rejected Texas' attempt to invalidate election results from four states, West said "Perhaps law-abiding states should bond together and form a Union of states that will abide by the Constitution."
+On December 11, 2020, after the Supreme Court of the United States rejected Texas's attempt to invalidate election results from four states, West said "Perhaps law-abiding states should bond together and form a Union of states that will abide by the Constitution."
 Some observers interpreted this as an encouragement of secession from the United States.

 On June 4, 2021, he announced he would resign effective July 11, 2021.

 Texas gubernatorial campaign

-On July 4, 2021, West announced he would challenge incumbent Greg Abbott for the Republican nomination for Governor of Texas in 2022.
+On July 4, 2021, West announced that he would challenge incumbent Greg Abbott for the Republican nomination for Governor of Texas in 2022.
 West was defeated in the Republican primary on March 1, 2022.

+Chairman of the Dallas County Republican Party

+On March 5, 2024, West was elected as the chairman of the Dallas County Republican Party, beating the incumbent chair with slightly over 70% of the vote.
+Since taking office as chair, he has attempted to get an audit of the Dallas County electoral process underway.
+He has also suggested that there should be increased surveillance at polling places within the county.